 It was said of Albert Einstein that he was ‘slow’ in school and would never master mathematics.
 It was said of Lincoln that he would never amount to anything.
 Dr. Seuss submitted his first book (‘The Cat in the Hat’) hundreds to times to publishers who never bit.
 It’s important to keep in mind that sometimes, seeming failures will eventually lead to successes with persistence.

 The Japanese mantra: ‘Fall down seven times; get up eight.’
-That is success.
+That is a success.

 Sometimes it is difficult to tell whether you are on the right path or are persisting to your detriment.
 Make sure you surround yourself with clever and supportive people whose advice you trust.
 The key to choosing the right people is that they will be those who strengthen you after speaking with them – who make you feel strong and capable even when they help you correct your course.
 Naysayers, no matter how well-meaning, will make you feel drained and dubious about your own efforts.